VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 The same kernel can therefore run on one leaf or on millions of leaves without knowing its plant, species, timestep, or coupling context.

+## Variable Ownership

+Keep each value in the contract that owns its lifecycle:

+- `inputs_` declares object state read through `status`, including values bound from another application;
+- `environment_inputs_` declares forcing read directly through `environment`;
+- model fields hold fixed parameters, while the `constants` argument holds shared physical constants;
+- `dep` declares hard calls that a model invokes itself;
+- distributed outputs remain outputs of their producer application and are connected with `ModelSpec(...; inputs=...)` or `outputs_to=...`.
+They do not become meteorological inputs merely because they vary over time.

+The values in `environment_inputs_` are schema representatives, not fallback forcing.
+PlantSimEngine validates their names against the bound environment before numerical execution.
+For example, `Beer` declares `Ri_PAR_f`, while `Monteith` declares the meteorological fields used by its energy-balance loop.

 ## Soft Value Dependencies

 When one application produces a variable consumed by another application on